Jump to recipe →

 Is brioche bread the same as French bread?

-Brioche is much different than French bread.
 French bread is a very simple, white bread that is made with just flour, water, yeast, and salt.
-Brioche is made with eggs and also lots of butter blended into the dough.
-Brioche is much richer and heartier than French bread.
+Meanwhile, brioche bread is made with eggs and lots of butter blended into the dough.
+As a result, brioche is much richer and heartier than French bread.

 Should you toast bread before making French toast?